-Our mission is to invite students into a deeper experience of God’s love by creating opportunities for spiritual growth through reflection, discovery, and daily practice.
+Our mission is to invite students into a deeper experience of God’s love by fostering opportunities for spiritual growth and impact in a Christ-centered community.

 In the City